 Legendary Soviet Podstakannik

-Legendary Soviet Podstakannik – tea-glass holder for Soviet passengers, traveling by train, and one of the symbols of the railway.
-Traditionally, in the Ukrainian, Belarusian, Georgian and any Soviet republic’s trains the tea was served and drunk from glasses, not from cups.
-The stability of the glass on the table is provided by made of metal podstakannik that holds a drinking glass.
-The tradition of drinking tea from glasses and podstakanniks sometimes penetrated the life of ordinary families, and homes.
-The history of podstakannik is inextricably connected with the history of the USSR.
-This tea glass holder was elected an ideal advertising medium, billboard, conductor of Soviet propaganda.
-There was no television yet, and advertising was placed on the two subjects – podstakanniks and matchboxes, each of which could not help but caught the eye of every Soviet citizen.
+Meanwhile, the tradition of drinking tea from glasses and podstakanniks penetrated the life of ordinary families, and homes.
+Noteworthy, the history of podstakannik is inextricably connected with the history of the USSR.
+Chosen, in particular, an ideal advertising medium, billboard, and conductor of Soviet propaganda.
+There was no television yet, and for advertising used other subjects, mostly collectible things.
+Among them – podstakanniks and matchboxes, stamps and postcards, badges and porcelain figurines.
+Besides, each of them could not help but caught the eye of every Soviet citizen.

 Glass holders, which appeared in the 19th century, became popular in the 1930s.
 It was a kind of ideological mouthpiece of the achievements of Soviet Union.
 Since that time, the production of podstakanniks started out on an industrial scale.
 Used precise stamping and silver.
 For example, the plant “Severnaya Chern” from Great Ustyug manufactured the silver cup holders in the technique of “blackening” that made these objects works of art.